Want to know more? — Subscribe

 Allowing users and agents to communicate with each other will increase engagement and the continued use of your app.
 Your app should, at the very least, have text messaging, but it is recommended that you also implement voice and/or video chat.
 Read also: Voice Chat App Development

-Features for a real estate website like Zillow and Opendoor
+Features for real estate websites like Zillow and Opendoor

 Zillow, Trulia, and Opendoor have become market leaders in real estate thanks to features that make it easy to find and buy property.
 If you want to develop a real estate web platform like Trulia or Zillow, check out the following features: